silverwing917/madmenquotegenerator/README.md

-# madmenquotegenerator
-random quote generator from the TV show 'Mad Men'
+# A program that randomly generates quotes from the TV show 'Mad Men'